Semester 3: All students enrol at ISARA, Lyon, France

 The third module deals with the world ecosystems and their prevailing agricultural systems, but also with influencing factors such as economy, politics, land tenure or social issues.
 Students will learn which resource conservation techniques are feasible in the different agroecosystems, but also what role indigenous knowledge of farmers plays in traditional and modern agriculture.

 The fourth module deals with the management of agroecosystems and implication from policies and nature conservation.
 Topics dealt with are for example agri-environmental measures, international conventions impacting agriculture, protected areas and agriculture, and ecological corridors in agricultural landscapes.
-In the project management module, students will deal with different
+The fifth module is a project management.